freenas/freenas-docs/userguide/sharing.rst

 instructions in :ref:`Adding Zvols` and use it to create a device extent, as described in :ref:`Extents`.

-To configure iSCSI click :guilabel:`WIZARD` and follow each step:
+To configure iSCSI, click :guilabel:`WIZARD` and follow each step:

 #. **Create or Choose Block Device**: